jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 gbsg <- na.omit(gbsg)

 # convert factor variables to numeric variables
-gbsg$nodes <- ifelse(gbsg$nodes == 1, 1, 0)
+gbsg$nodes <- ifelse(gbsg$nodes >= 1, 1, 0)
-gbsg$er <- ifelse(gbsg$er == 1 , 1, 0)
+gbsg$er <- ifelse(gbsg$er >= 1 , 1, 0)
 ```

-As a result, the dataset now only lists those patients in the data rows node and er who had exactly one positive lymph node involvement or whose estrogen receptors (fmol/l) level was exactly 1 fmol/l.
+Our example converts the "nodes" column into either 1 or 0 values depending on if the patient has one or more positive lymph nodes.
-This helps, for example, to classify only subgroups.
+Similarly, we convert the estrogen receptor (ER) status into 1 or 0 depending on if the ER status is above zero.

 :::tip
-`ifelse` is particularly useful when you want to transform a categorical variable into a numerical one.
+`ifelse` is particularly useful when you want to transform a categorical variable.
 For example, if you have a factor variable called gender with levels "male" and "female", you can use ifelse to create a new variable called gender_num that takes the value 1 for "male" and 0 for "female":
 :::